 Le Roulé is a hand-rolled cheese log filled with garlic, herbs, cranberry and peppers.
 It was originally produced in the 1980s by Fromagerie Triballat in the Center region of France.
-Made with pasteurized cow’s milk, the cheese is easily recognizable due to the distinctive swirl pattern.
+Made with pasteurised cow’s milk, the cheese is easily recognizable due to the distinctive swirl pattern.
 This North-East French produce has a creamy, melt-in-the-mouth texture with a combination of fresh herbs, garlic or cranberry added in for that extra zing.

 The cheese has a respectable place on cheeseboard but can also be spread on a toast or used as an ingredient in cooking.
 Cranberry variant of Le Roulé with its unique sweetness works well for dessert or breakfast.
-Unveil a new flavor by adding it to mashed potatoes or risottos.
+Unveil a new flavour by adding it to mashed potatoes or risottos.
 Besides, one can use it as a substitute for crumbled fresh goat cheese on pizzas and salads.
 Red Sancerre or Champagne is recommended with a Le Roulé log.

 Other French cheeses: